GWB2025/tma-latex-generator/WARP.md

 ## Project Overview

-This is a Python utility for generating LaTeX files for academic Tutor-Marked Assignments (TMAs).
-The tool provides both automatic PDF extraction and manual input methods for creating structured TeX files with proper organisation and templating for academic assignments.
+This is a Python utility for generating LaTeX files for academic Tutor-Marked Assignments (TMAs), specifically designed for Overleaf workflow.
+The tool provides manual input methods for creating structured TeX files with proper organisation and templating, ready for upload to Overleaf.

 ### Key Features
 - **Manual Question Structure Input**: Robust GUI interface for manually specifying question structure